andrew/ultimate-awesome/README.md

 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
-- [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals (mmps).
+- [awesome-language-learning](https://github.com/Vuizur/awesome-language-learning) - A curated list of amazing projects that help you learn languages.
 - [awesome-microbit-zh](https://github.com/wwj718/awesome-microbit-zh) - Micro:bit资源大全中文版.
 - [hub](https://github.com/YuniorZen/hub) - 好用的工具、资源收集库， 好记性不如破键盘.
 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.